SALE

 Income

-Tax rate (%)
+Tax rate

-Income tax (in general)
+Income tax (in general).

-Reinsurance premiums
+Reinsurance premiums.

 Exempt

-Interest on foreign loans
+Interest on foreign loans.

-Dividends from domestic corporations if the country in which the foreign corporation is domiciled does not impose income tax on such dividends, or allows a tax deemed paid credit of 10%
+Dividends from domestic corporations, if the country in which the foreign corporation is domiciled does not impose income tax on such dividends, or allows a tax deemed paid credit of 10%.

-Rentals and charter fees payable to non-resident owners of vessels chartered by Philippine nationals
+Rentals and charter fees payable to non-resident owners of vessels chartered by Philippine nationals.

-Rentals, charters, and other fees derived by non-resident lessors of aircraft, machinery, and other equipment
+Rentals, charters, and other fees derived by non-resident lessors of aircraft, machinery, and other equipment.

 Corporate Income Tax (CIT) Due Dates

-Quarterly return: Within 60 days from the close of each of the first three quarters.
+CIT quarterly return due dates Within 60 days after the close of each of the first three quarters of the taxable year.

-Annual return: On or before the 15th day of the fourth month following the close of the taxable year.
+CIT annual return due date On or before the 15th day of the fourth month following the close of the taxable year.

-On the 15th day of the fourth month following the close of the taxable year.
+CIT final payment due date On or before the 15th day of the fourth month following the close of the taxable year.

 Capital Gains Tax in the Philippines

-Withholding Tax Rates for Residents and Non-Residents in the Philippines
+Withholding Tax Rates for Residents and Non-Residents

 Value Added Tax Rates in the Philippines